 The tools we discuss below help you do that.
 Many of them have similar features, however, they are all different in terms of the BEST way to use them.
 Choose the ones that fit your needs and give them a whirl.

 Here are 17 of the best social media management tools available:

 Agorapulse is first on the list because it’s the social media management tool of choice here at JeffBullas.com.
 For its price, it is far and away the most feature-packed option on the market.

-Agorapulse lets you schedule content for Twitter, Facebook, Instagram, LinkedIn, and Google+ all in one place.
-It also has dynamic reports on three social networks and bonus features such as running social promotions and managing your social media inbox.
+Agorapulse lets you schedule content for Twitter, Facebook, Instagram, and LinkedIn all in one place.
+It also has dynamic reports on four social networks and bonus features such as running social promotions and managing your social media inbox.